-Direct Thermal Transfer Labels
+Direct Thermal Labels

-What Are Direct Thermal Transfer Printed Labels?
+What Are Direct Thermal Printed Labels?

 Because they print without a ribbon, direct thermal printers are noted for their simplicity.
-Direct thermal transfer printed labels typically have a considerable shelf life but are not well suited for environments that expose them to heat, long periods of direct sunlight, or abrasion.
-Direct thermal transfer printers have no ink, toner, or ribbon.
+Direct thermal printed labels typically have a considerable shelf life but are not well suited for environments that expose them to heat, long periods of direct sunlight, or abrasion.
+Direct thermal printers have no ink, toner, or ribbon.

 If the label is overexposed to heat, light, or other catalysts, the material will darken and make the text or barcode unreadable.
 For these reasons, direct thermal printing is not used for lifetime identification applications.
 The readability of direct thermal labels, wristbands, and receipt papers varies greatly, depending on the usage conditions, but the technology provides ample lifespan for many common barcode printing applications including shipping labels, patient and visitor identification, receipts, and ticket printing.

-Advantages of Direct Thermal Transfer
+Advantages of Direct Thermal